Claims Fact Sheets

 Litigation claims, always near the top of the LAWPRO claims count (alternating some years with real estate), saw an increase after 2009 due to Rule 48 administrative dismissals.
 New amendments to Rule 48.14 as of January 2015 should reduce these claims, but there are still risks that the new processes, deadlines and transition provisions will… Read More »

-As the price of real estate in Ontario has steadily risen, so has the dollar value of real estate claims, making it the costliest area of law for LAWPRO.
+As the price of real estate in Ontario has steadily risen, so has the dollar value of real estate claims, making it the second most costly area of law for LAWPRO.
 Breakdown in lawyer/client communication is the most common cause of real estate claims.
-Busy, high-volume practices often lead to situations where the lawyer is not taking… Read More »
+Busy, high-volume practices often lead to situations where the lawyer does… Read More »

 Malpractice claims in wills and estates practice have increased steadily over the last decade, nearly doubling in frequency.
 Communications issues (often at the time the will is drafted) are the biggest source of these claims.
 Too many lawyers are not truly listening to the client’s instructions and not probing and questioning the client to uncover… Read More »